uppadhyayraj/ASP.NET-Core-Web-Application/README.md

 - Clone this repo into your local machine using your favorite IDE e.g. VS Code
 - Check this code into your Azure Repo or Github repo
-- Navigate to your Azure DevOps instance and [Craete a Test Plan](https://learn.microsoft.com/en-us/azure/devops/test/create-a-test-plan?view=azure-devops#create-a-test-plan) and note the ID of this
+- Navigate to your Azure DevOps instance and [Create a Test Plan](https://learn.microsoft.com/en-us/azure/devops/test/create-a-test-plan?view=azure-devops#create-a-test-plan) and note the ID of this
 - Following the above link, also create a query based test suite with Tags Contains "myTag" and note the Id of this
 - Also [Create a new Configuration](https://learn.microsoft.com/en-us/azure/devops/test/test-different-configurations?view=azure-devops&tabs=browser) and associate it with test suites created above.
 Please note the configuration ID for updating in YML in next steps
 - Open the file [azure-pipelines.yml](./azure-pipelines.yml), as as commented in the YML file update the values/placeholder.